Frequently Asked Questions (FAQ)

-CodeTwo Backup for Exchange can be deployed on any Windows 7+ or Windows Server 2008+ machine within your domain.
-It connects with your servers via Exchange Web Services (EWS) and SharePoint API to back up mailboxes, public folders and on-premises SharePoint data to an in-house hard drive.
-The person using the program must have impersonation rights granted on users' mailboxes.
+CodeTwo Backup for Exchange can be deployed on any Windows 7 (or newer) or Windows Server 2008 (or newer) machine within your domain.
+It connects with your servers via Exchange Web Services (EWS) and SharePoint API to back up mailboxes, public folders and on-premises SharePoint data to an in-house storage.
+The admin using the program must have impersonation rights granted on users' mailboxes.
 The admin using the program must be assigned specific roles or given necessary access rights to back up Exchange and SharePoint data (learn more).

 Backups are based on jobs which have 3 customizable properties: location of the backup; scope of data to be archived (defined using a wide range of criteria); start and end time of the backup job.

 2 types of backup jobs are available: one-time and continuous.
 Continuous backups are performed in cycles.
 The first cycle creates a backup copy of all the data that meets the criteria defined by the admin.
 Subsequent cycles create only incremental layers in places where changes have been introduced.

 Restoring data is possible on virtually every level: starting with items or attachments, through folders, ending with entire mailboxes.
 As for SharePoint, the program allows you to restore entire site collections, individual sites, lists, libraries, folders or single items.
 The target location of a restore action can also be chosen freely.
-It can even be an alternate Office 365 tenant.
+It can another SharePoint server or even Office 365 tenant.

 - Can I trial the software?

 Yes, you can.

 The trial version is free and works for 30 days.
 All backup features are fully functional during the trial.
 Restoring items is limited to 5 per folder.
-If you want to test the restore feature without this limit, you can contact CodeTwo Customer Service and ask for a special temporary license key that removes the limit for a few mailboxes.
+If you want to test the restore feature without this limit, you can contact CodeTwo Customer Success team and ask for a special temporary license key that removes the limit for a few mailboxes.

 After the trial ends, the software ceases to operate, but all settings and completed backups are kept.
 When you activate CodeTwo Backup for Exchange with a license key, the software will pick up from where you left off during the trial.